A Dream of a Safe Place

 Diomedea exulans (Wandering Albatross)… The epithet ‘exulans’ comes from the ancient Greek word that lives on in modern English as ‘exile’, meaning homeless or wanderer.

-A Dream of a Safe Place arose from a collaboration with United Visual Artists on Beholder, a stunning virtual reality experience exploring beauty from autistic perspectives.
+A Dream of a Safe Place (or… searching for a neurodivergent home) arose from a collaboration with United Visual Artists on Beholder, a stunning virtual reality experience exploring beauty from autistic perspectives.
 Beholder centres around the wonder of everyday phenomena as seen through the eyes of an autistic child, the son of Matt Clark, founder and director of UVA, who worked with his team to create the artwork.
 Sonja shared her experience and perceptions alongside Matt's observations of his son, to inform the development of Beholder.

-A Dream of a Safe Place emerged from text and image based conversations with United Visual Artists and BOM, which led to the creation of an audio/voice artwork shown with the VR work.
+A Dream of a Safe Place emerged from text and image based conversations with United Visual Artists and BOM, which led to the creation of an audio/voice work shown with the VR piece.

 Experiencing things intensely all the time can be both wonderful and difficult.
 The audio work explores 'safe space' via a dream about a bird that left an enduring and deep sense of belonging and safety, and an intense desire to merge with, and experience the lived reality of the bird — however we can only guess at how another being experiences the world.